• English

 Turkey

-Some of them are already grouped together in national associations : this is the case for Finland, France, Italy, Norway, Sweden and Turkey.
+Some of them are already grouped together in national associations : this is the case for Finland, France, Italy, Norway and Turkey.

 Euro-Mediterranean countries also join in our debates : Morocco.